 At the beginning of my travels, I was a little timid about traveling alone as a female.
 After all, ISN’T IT DANGEROUS?
 I imagined myself getting taken and my father coming to save me like Liam Neeson.
 However, I learned that most people in this world are not out to get me and actually wanted to show some type of hospitality.
-But taking extra caution never hurts.
+However, just because the world may be friendlier than you think doesn’t mean you should not take extra precautions.
 Here are 10 safety tips for female travelers that I learned from personal experience and from other female travelers I met along the way:

 STAY IN A HOSTEL

 For many women, staying in a hostel feels unsafe or un-secure.
 While I can understand why staying in a hostel can seem daunting, I would argue it is safer than staying in a hotel alone.
 Hostels are great at building community so you are never out alone.
 During my travels, staff have often given me great safety advice and tips.
 If you feel a little uneasy about staying in a mixed dorm hostel, you can often choose to stay in a female only room for a little extra price.
 I use Hostelworld‘s reviews to make sure the hostel I am staying in is safe.
 I never book a hostel below an 8 rating.